branGitfox/Fox/README.md

 # Fox
 my project
-this procject is the exercice which my teachers gave me on my first day of DTC formation it about CV html/css
+this project is the exercice which my teachers gave me on my first day of DTC formation it's about CV html/css